RankoKohime/LGC-Lore-Table/Assets/Spells/Dark Prayer.md

 Dark Prayer
 ===========

-Pray to Beelzebub for assisstance in battle.
+Pray to Beelzebub for assistance in battle.